Cycle Network Maps

 FREE Cycle Skills Sessions available across Liverpool City Region

-Liverpool City Region Combined Authority is running FREE adult cycle skills sessions available across the area throughout Summer/Autumn 2025.
+Liverpool City Region Combined Authority is running FREE adult cycle skills sessions available across the area throughout Summer 2026.
 Funded by Active Travel England, they will be useful for all levels of cyclist, from complete beginner to the more experienced rider.

 From simple maintenance sessions to help you gain the basic skills to maintain your bike, to guided cycle rides at various levels to help you gain more confidence whilst on two wheels.